Should I Buy an Extended Warranty on a New Car?

 Pros and cons of extended auto warranties for new cars

-Considering the average cost of an extended warranty, it’s crucial to weigh the pros and cons before spending another big chunk of cash.
+Considering how much extended warranties cost, it’s crucial to weigh the pros and cons before purchasing a policy.

 Pros

-- Helps cover the costs of repairs after the manufacturer's warranty expires
+- Helps cover repair costs after the manufacturer's warranty expires

 - Provides peace of mind